13th August 2022: Smoothness in Chaos {England, August 2022}

 18th & 19th May 2019: Madrid (Spain) for Jupiter (and fesFE[M]!)

-Believe this or not, we this weekend started at super-early on Saturday, when I took literally the first bus out to Madrid, and I think I was there around 7:30 or something to meet my friend.
+The weekend started extremely early on Saturday, when I took the first bus out to Madrid, and I think I was there around 7:30 to meet my friend C*****.
 She had been having a rough time and she had asked me to “keep her head off things”.
-Up until a couple of days before, we did not even know whether she’d been able to come to the concert, so I had a whole plan up my sleeve.
-Unfortunately, a couple of steps backfired (^◇^;)
+Up until a couple of days before, we did not even know whether she would be able to come to the concert, so I had a whole plan up my sleeve.
+Unfortunately, a couple of steps backfired slightly.
+The main event – which we had been planned since the previous December – was Jupiter’s concert for the ZEUS Europe Tour on Sunday the 19th, but we made a whole weekend out of it.
+I was not actively following Jupiter at the time of the announcement, but C***** and I decided to attend because Madrid is easy and convenient, well-communicated and an opportunity to spend a weekend decompressing somewhere.
+As the time drew near and we could access more material, the excitement built up – I also managed to find the album they were promoting and it sounded really well, actually.

-First we had breakfast at the coach station where we met, to catch up and to give shops and so on the time to open up.
-When it was a decent hour we took the underground to drop our luggage at the hotel (the lovely EXE Moncloa, even if I’ll be forever traumatised that the terrace was not open 。゚(゚´Д`゚)゚。).
-Then we took the underground again towards the neighbourhood of Chueca, and I had looked up a bunch of Goth apparel shop that… did not open at 10:00 as expected, but at 12:00 (≧▽≦).
+Her bus arrived earlier on Saturday than mine, and when we met, we decided to have breakfast at the coach station, to catch up and to give shops and so on the time to open up.
+When it was a reasonable time, we took the underground to drop our luggage at the hotel – the lovely EXE Moncloa.
+I had selected it because it was near the concert venue, and I hoped that we could hang out the terrace and the swimming pool, which unfortunately did not open until June.
+After getting rid of the luggage, we rode the underground towards the neighbourhood of Chueca, where I had looked up a bunch of Goth apparel shop which were right up her alley and… did not open at 10:00 as the internet said, but at 12:00.

-Fortunately, some make-up shops were already open and we were able to pass the time amicably before we ended up at the TeamLab exhibit – that I had already seen, yes, I know, but she had not ☆⌒(ゝ。∂)
+Fortunately, other shops were already open and we were able to pass the time amicably.
+We were actually close to the Telefonica building, so I suggested we headed up there for the TeamLab exhibit, which I had already seen, and I thought she might like the digital art.

 Teamlab logo and digital art: Waves, butterflies in red and green, and a dripping circle as if it were painted with a brush.
 All of them are light or bright colours on black.

-After playing out in the exhibit for a while, we moved onto the Callao Gourmet Experience for a snack.
-I wanted to introduce her to the Niji Mochi shop, and we also shared a chocolate ice-cream shake.
+Afterwards, we moved onto Callao Gourmet Experience for a snack.
+I wanted to introduce C***** to the Niji Mochi shop, and we also shared a chocolate ice-cream shake.

 Mochi and coffee with whipped cream

-Afterwards we were shopping for a little before we moved on to have lunch.
+Afterwards, we were shopping for a little longer before we moved on to have lunch.
 I had a surprise for her.
-While I care little to nothing about Korean food, she is a fan of everything Korean, so we hit one of the best Korean restaurants in Madrid, called Seoul.
-I gave her free reign to order for both of us and we shared.
-In my not so humble opinion as blog owner, the best was the green tea at the end.
+While I care little to nothing about Korean food, she is a fan of everything Korean.
+Thus, we hit one of the best Korean restaurants in Madrid, called Seoul.
+I gave her free reign to order for both of us and we shared, though being honest, the only thing I enjoyed was the green tea at the end.

 Lunch: fried dumplings, roasted meat, rice with vegetables, and green tea.

-After that, my friend was tired from spending all night in the bus, so we went to the hotel to finish our check in process.
-On the way we stopped and bought a few snacks for the following day because you always have to be ready for a post-concert low.
+C***** was tired from spending all night in the bus, so we left the museum and headed back to the hotel to finish our check in process and then catch a break.
+On the way, we stopped and bought a few snacks for the following day because you always have to be ready for a post-concert low.

 Dinner: sushi, fried chicken, octopus balls, chicken skewers

-The next morning we went to the venue door around 9:00 and upon seeing nobody queueing yet, we went to have breakfast, then walked around the Moncloa park area, mostly chatting, until we went back to the venue.
-And went back to the venue.
-And went back to the venue again, just to find there were still no people in the queue.
+The next morning, we headed to the venue Sala Copérnico door around 9:00 and upon seeing nobody queueing yet, we went to have breakfast at a nearby café.
+Then, we walked around the Moncloa park area, mostly chatting, until we went back to the venue – no queue.
+And later went back to the venue – no queue.
+And afterwards, we went back to the venue again, just to find there were still no people in the queue.

 Coffee and bread breakfast